thomasclarke1969/documentation/platform/platform-api/create-a-conversation.md

 2. The `metadata` property was included but with a value of `null`
 3. The `metadata` property value is identical to the metadata of the matching Distinct Conversation

+In addition to returning the existing Conversation, a `Location` header will be returned with the URL to that Conversation.

 ### Response Header

 ```text